Do I Need a Human Resources Manager or Director for My Company?

 Managing Internal Expansion

-Aside from handling external legal compliance, having a human resources employee can also help you meet the internal demands of your business.
+Aside from handling external legal matters, having a human resources employee can also help you meet the internal demands of your business.
 If your previously small shop of less than a dozen employees needs to quickly expand, an HR person can prove critical in coordinating the interview and hiring process.
 And after you expand your workforce, HR can take manage most of the day-to-day employment issues that arise.

 Remember, just because you started the company and know its product or service line better than anyone else, that does not necessarily make you an expert in communicating with employees.
 A qualified human resources employee can advise you in adopting and carrying out policies that will make your entire staff more productive and satisfied.